PACT

 - Local police officers and deputies from Aspen Police Department, Snowmass Village Police Department, and Pitkin County Sheriff’s Office.

-- A case manager and a peer support specialist.
+- A case manager and two peer support specialists.

-- Our community mental health partner, Mind Springs Health.
+- Our community mental health partner, Health Solutions West.

-Some clients also meet with a full-time peer support specialist who utilizes lived experiences that help model moving through mental health challenges.
+- Clients have the opportunity to meet with a full-time peer support specialist who utilizes lived experiences that help model moving through behavioral health challenges.

 Aspen Times - Aspen keeps eyes on mental health collaboration, conversation in 2022